amplab/training/ampcamp/movie-recommendation-with-mllib.md

 `data/movielens/medium`, which contains 1 million ratings from 6000 users on 4000
 movies.

+## Prerequisite
+Please follow the instructions on the <a href="getting-started.html">Getting Started</a>
+page to download and unpack the `training-downloads.zip` file.

+Now you're good to go!

 ##Data set

 We will use two files from this MovieLens dataset: "`ratings.dat`" and